The Paper (film)

-The Paper is a 1994 American comedy-drama film directed by Ron Howard and starring Michael Keaton, Glenn Close, Marisa Tomei, Randy Quaid and Robert Duvall.
+The Paper is a 1994 American comedy-drama film directed by Ron Howard and starring Michael Keaton, Glenn Close, Marisa Tomei, Randy Quaid, and Robert Duvall.
 It received an Academy Award nomination for Best Original Song for "Make Up Your Mind", which was written and performed by Randy Newman.

 The film depicts 24 hours in a newspaper editor's hectic professional and personal life.
 The main story of the day is two white businessmen found murdered in a parked car in New York City.
-The reporters discover a police cover-up of evidence that the black teenage suspects in custody are innocent, and rush to scoop the story in the midst of professional, private and financial chaos.
+The reporters discover a police cover-up of evidence that the black teenage suspects in custody are innocent and rush to scoop the story in the midst of professional, private, and financial chaos.

+The Paper was released by Universal Pictures on March 18, 1994.
+The film received positive reviews from critics and grossed $48.4 million.

 Plot

 Henry Hackett is the metro editor of the tabloid newspaper The New York Sun (Note: This newspaper is fictional.
 The real New York Sun merged with another paper in 1950, but the film version shares the same masthead.
 Since the film's release, a new incarnation of the Sun appeared, also using the masthead.) who loves his job, but has grown weary of the long hours and low pay.
 He also worries that he could become like his editor-in-chief, Bernie White, who put his work first at the expense of his family.
 Bernie reveals to Henry that he has been diagnosed with prostate cancer, and tries to track down his estranged daughter in an attempt to reconcile before his time is up.

 Facing dire financial straits, the paper's owner has Henry's nemesis, managing editor Alicia Clark, impose unpopular cutbacks.
 He is also clashing with his pregnant wife Martha, a fellow Sun journalist (currently on leave), over her fears that he won't be around to help raise their child.
 She urges him to become an editor at the prestigious New York Sentinel, (Note: Based on The New York Times) which would mean more money, respect and fewer hours.

 That morning, a hot story develops involving the murder of two white businessmen in Williamsburg, Brooklyn.
 A pair of African-American teenagers are arrested for the crime, but Henry and columnist Michael McDougal become skeptical after hearing cops criticizing the arrest on the newsroom police scanner.

 Henry becomes obsessed with the case, pushing his staff to dig into the story.
 It leads him to blow his chances at the Sentinel when he cannot resist stealing information about the case while in the Sentinel newsroom interviewing for the job.
 Meanwhile, a source tells Martha that the businessmen were bankers who stole money from a reputed New York mobster, further convincing Henry that the Brooklyn youths were wrongly arrested.